What we do

 We reach out, confirm interest, and make the introduction

-One engine, two sides
+One agency, two sides

 Engineers get found.
 Founders get a shortlist.